 Hapugoda, S. (2017).
 Bremsstrahlung radiation (diagram).
 In Radiopaedia.org.
 Radiopaedia.org. https://doi.org/10.53347/rID-51794

-Appendix

-A
+Appendix A

 Compton Scattering

-Here we derive the energy of a photon scattered after interaction with a free electron.
+Here we derive the energy of a photon scattered after interaction with a free electron at rest.
 We will use the four-momentum vector P=p0, p1, p2, p3, which consist of a time component p0 and three space components p0,p1,p2, p3= p=px, py, pz.

 First, we use conservation of energy.

+E= E'

+Eγ+Ee=E'γ+Ee'

+The energy of the incident photon is hν.
+Because of the assumption of an electron at rest, we only have rest energy mec2.
+The energy of the photon after the interaction is simply hν', and the energy of the electron after the interaction is unknown.
+We end up with this equation.